Feugmo-Group/PINNACLE/README.md

 ### Adaptive Sampling

+This is almost never useful, I wouldn't use it.

 Dynamically allocates collocation points to high-error regions:

 1. Evaluate PDE residuals on large base set (e.g., 10,000 points)